rowlul/nomadex/README.md

 ## License

 Nomadex is licensed under the MIT License.
-Please consult the attached LICENSE.md file for further details.
+Please consult the attached LICENSE file for further details.

 ## Acknowledgments